Mark Haskins: Progress Wrestling (2013–present)

 In January 2017, Haskins made his return to Progress at Chapter Forty-Three, joining with the returning Flash Morgan Webster to save Jimmy Havoc from Dunne and Trent Seven, revealing that both he and Webster were medically cleared to compete again.
 In March 2017, Haskins went on to face Progress Champion Pete Dunne for the title at Progress Orlando.
 He and Mark Andrews fought to a draw for the number one contendership at Chapter Forty-Seven, and both lost to Dunne at Chapter Forty-Eight in the three-way match for the championship.
-Haskins entered the 2017 Super Strong Style 16 Tournament, winning against Flash Morgan Webster in the first round, before losing to Tyler Bate in the quarter-finals.
+Haskins entered the 2017 Super Strong Style 16 Tournament, winning against Flash Morgan Webster in the first round before losing to Tyler Bate in the quarter-finals.

 Haskins then became embroiled in a feud with Jimmy Havoc, both men determined to regain the Progress World Championship.
 Initially forming a tag team, the pair were defeated by the Origin (Zack Gibson and Nathan Cruz) at Chapter Fifty and by British Strong Style (Trent Seven and Tyler Bate) in a match for the Progress Tag Team Championship at Chapter Fifty-Three.
-During this match, Haskins' wife Vicky was grabbed by Pete Dunne as a distraction which led to Haskins and Havoc's defeat and caused Haskins and Havoc to brawl after the match.
-This led to a Death Match between the two at Chapter Fifty-Five, held at Alexandra Palace, where Havoc was victorious.
+During this match, Haskins' wife Vicky was grabbed by Pete Dunne as a distraction, which led to Haskins and Havoc's defeat and caused Haskins and Havoc to brawl after the match.
+This led to a death Match between the two at Chapter Fifty-Five, held at Alexandra Palace, where Havoc was victorious.

-At Chapter Fifty-Six, Haskins turned heel, and alongside Havoc, attacked David Starr and Jack Sexsmith with a spiked bat.
-Now accompanied by Vicky Haskins, Haskins and Havoc were undefeated as a team since Chapter Fifty Seven.
+At Chapter Fifty-Six, Haskins turned heel and, alongside Havoc, attacked David Starr and Jack Sexsmith with a spiked bat.
+Now accompanied by Vicky Haskins, Haskins and Havoc have been undefeated as a team since Chapter Fifty Seven.
 At Chapter 63, Haskins and Havoc defeated Grizzled Young Veterans to win the Progress Tag Team Championships.
-They lost the title back to Grizzled Young Veterans on Chapter 64.
+They lost the title back to Grizzled Young Veterans in Chapter 64.
 At Chapter 76: Hello Wembley!, Haskins defeated Matt Riddle in Riddle's farewell match on the independent scene.
 At Chapter 77, Haskins defeated Chris Brookes and Jimmy Havoc to become the number one contender for the Progress World Championship.
 He would get his opportunity at Chapter 78, where he unsuccessfully challenge Walter.